Dark Chocolate Almond Butter Cookies

 - 1/3 cup chocolate-coated sunflower seeds, optional

-In a medium bowl, beat the egg.
-Add the almond butter, brown sugar, baking soda, and cocoa powder.
+- In a medium bowl, whisk the egg until beaten.
+Mix in the almond butter, then the brown sugar, baking soda, and cocoa powder.
 Mix everything together very well.
 Depending how thick and/or cold your almond butter is, you'll have to use some arm muscles.
 Fold in the chocolate chunks until combined.

-Scoop the dough, about 1.5 Tablespoons each, onto prepared baking sheet.
+- Scoop the dough, about 1.5 Tablespoons each, onto prepared baking sheet.
 Bake two batches - 6-7 cookies on each baking sheet each.
-Gently press down on the dough mounds with the back of a spoon, as pictured above.
-If you find the cookie dough balls are oily-looking from your almond butter, blot each with a paper towel.
+Gently press down on the dough mounds with the back of a spoon.
+If you find the cookie dough balls are a little oily from your almond butter-- mine usually are-- blot each with a paper towel.
 If using the sunflower seeds, press several into the tops of each cookie dough mound before baking.

 Adapted from King Arthur Flour